Rug buying should always be fun - you are making your home beautiful and buying something that will last generations.

 Machine-made rugs won't have sprouts because they are looped by machines.
 Machines are able to do what human hands cannot - create an exact number of twists without any inconsistencies.

-Just like hand-spun pottery will have character that a machine made bowl will not, a hand-knotted wool rug will have sprouts and abrashes.
+Just like hand-spun pottery will have character that a machine-made bowl will not, hand-knotted wool rugs will have sprouts and abrashes.

 Will my rug continue to make new sprouts as I use it more?

 Yes and no. It all depends on the wear and tear on the rug and how well you take care of your rug.
 If your rug is in a high-trafficked area, and you use the wrong type of vacuum on it, you could damage your rug and cause needles sprouts and unraveling.